ciaranmckenna/ciaranmckenna.com/_posts/2016-06-14-thoughts-on-brexit.markdown

 How did we get here in the first place?
 David Cameron thought he could shoot the UKIP fox by promising an EU referendum and removing the motivation to vote UKIP.
 Support for the EU would be surely a shoo-in and that would also finally silence the raucous Tory backbench.

-This clever strategy has now spectacularly backfired on him as calling the referendum has only served to galvanise Eurosceptics across all parties and fired up a public still stinging from the recession and keen to lash out.
+This not-so-clever strategy has now spectacularly backfired on him as calling the referendum has only served to galvanise Eurosceptics across all parties and fired up a public still stinging from the recession and keen to lash out.

 Now, what started as an internal Tory party ruck has morphed into the biggest political choice of my lifetime, the UK sleepwalking towards the precipice and Downing St left wondering that the hell it was smoking when it promised the referendum in the first place.

-Lets address some main themes that have dominated the debate.
+Lets address some of the main themes that have dominated the debate.

 ## Immigration

 The biggie.
 I’ve always thought that no matter what anyone else said, the issue of immigration would decide this referendum.
 Decrying immigration has been UKIP's <em>raison d'être</em> from day one and UKIP are the number one reason this referendum was called in the first place.

 I agree that there is a big problem in the UK with immigration, or at the very least, there's a big problem with the perception of immigration.
-The common complaint is the immigrants are coming over here, squeezing public services, taking our houses, taking our jobs, or if they're not taking our jobs - they're claiming benefits.
+The common complaint is the immigrants are coming over here, squeezing public services, taking all the houses, taking all the jobs, or if they're not taking all the jobs - they're claiming all the benefits.

-Official figures have repeatedly confirmed that immigrants are net contributors to the UK [1].
+Official figures have repeatedly confirmed that these perceptions are not true.
+Immigrants are net contributors to the UK [1].
 91% of social housing goes to UK nationals [2].
 82% of non-UK nationals never use social housing in their lives.
 [2] Less than 3% of UK benefits is given to immigrants.
 [3]

 In truth, the squeeze in public services is not because of immigrants but under-funding and mismanagement by successive governments particularly exacerbated in recent years by acute austerity.

 This perception and rage is compounded by a hysterical right wing media.
-The Sun & The Daily Mail are the two most popular daily newspapers in the UK, with combined daily circulation of about 5 million.
+The Sun & The Daily Mail are the two most popular daily newspapers in the UK, with a combined daily circulation of about 5 million.

 <div class="post__media">